newhavenrb/conferences/Frustration-Driven-Development.md

     * Red Green Refactor...
 Most Rubyists don't refactor

 * Refactoring tips (from _Refactoring_ and _Working with Legacy Code_)
-    * Extract Method
+    * Extract Method (and extract classes in the process)
       * "Separate nouns and verbs"

 ## Discussion